MayaraGimenes/Parkinson_Disease_Prediction/README.md

 selecting a hyper-plane with the maximum possible margin between the vectors and the data points.
 The algorithm is implemented using a kernel that will shape the given data on the correct form.
 In this work, the best option would be the radial basis function kernel (also known as Gaussian kernel).
-It can map an input space in innite dimensional space.
+It can map an input space in "infinite dimensional space".

 ### Random Forest
-Random forest [2] is another supervised learning algorithm used in classification prob- lems.
+Random forest [2] is another supervised learning algorithm used in classification problems.
 It creates decision trees on random data samples, receives a prediction from each tree and select the best solution.
 It also adds additionally randomness to the selected model and it searches for the best feature among our subset, this way it generally results in better models.
 The difference between random forest and decision trees is